Kemble Primary School

 We are very proud of how well our children achieve both academically and socially, morally and spiritually.

-Below is a table which sets out the results for the children in Y2 and 6 in 2013/14 SATs tests.
-For a real sense of how well our children achieve and attain throughout the school you are warmly invited to visit the school and see for yourself.
+Please find a link below which sets out the results for the children in Y2 and 6 in 2016/17 SATs tests.
+For a real sense of how well our children achieve and attain throughout the school you are warmly invited to visit the school and see for yourself

 If you would like to find out more about the results click on the link below.